umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Upgrade-Umbraco-Cloud-Plan/index.md

 - If you are on the Standard plan you can upgrade to the Professional plan.

- To upgrade to the plan of your choosing  you simply click on the green button for the plan that you want to upgrade to and then your project will be upgraded.
+ To upgrade to the plan of your choosing, click on the green button for the plan that you want to upgrade to and then your project will be upgraded.